-The batch algorithm has an inherent delay, because the calculation of W needs to wait for the arrival of a data block.
-Moreover, the calculation itself also takes time (Fig. 1(a)).
-However, when the calculation is completed within T_b and we use W{m-2} for separation of the signals in B_m , we can avoid the delay for waiting and calculation (Fig. 1(b)).
+The batch algorithm has an inherent delay, because the calculation of \boldsymbol{W} needs to wait for the arrival of a data block.
+Moreover, the calculation itself also takes time.
+However, when the calculation is completed within T_b and we use \boldsymbol{W}{m-2} for separation of the signals in B_m , we can avoid the delay for waiting and calculation.
 This technique can reduce the input-output delay and is suitable for low-delay real-time applications.
-It seems that this method fails when a source signal moves, but it is actually robust for the moving target signal, which is shown in Sec.
-4.3.